Model United Nations: Good Cop Bad Cop?

 We know that young people in the UK today are disadvantaged in cultural know-how when compared to their Chinese peer group.
-When knowledge means power and ultimately access to jobs, we fill a gap in vital 21st century learning.
+When knowledge means power and ultimately access to jobs, we fill a gap in vital 21st century learning by delivering the building blocks to create a China-literate generation.
 Rich in mystery, cuisine, history, culture, social change and impact, China offers so much that will intrigue young learners, build their global outlook, foster tolerance and challenge perspectives.
 Our programmes are designed for curriculum enrichment and schools generally invite us in for an off-timetable day with a particular year group.
 We take pupils on a journey of discovery about China sewing seeds of curiosity about the nation that is impacting the modern world.
 Pupils access knowledge about China whilst making connections across multiple curriculum subjects, including history, innovation, politics, geography, maths and science.

 Engage with China’s off-timetable curriculum enrichment programmes are available across the key stages covering themes from global sustainability goals, society, innovation, geography, history and wellbeing/PSHE.
 Find out more about our programmes here.